mathcrin/jade-td-tp/issia23/README.md

 ## Circular economy

 Here is a scenario:

- - some users have products
+ - user have products
- - some product can be broken or become obsolescent
+ - some products can be broken or become obsolescent
  - several solutions exists:
    - tuto on website
    - repair coffees